-The following table sets forth information regarding the total compensation awarded to, earned by or paid to ournon-employee directors for their service on our Board, for the fiscal year ended December 31, 2021.
+The following table sets forth information regarding the total compensation awarded to, earned by or paid to ounon-employee directors for their service on our Board, for the fiscal year ended December 31, 2021.

 Directors who are also our employees receive no additional compensation for their service as directors.
 During 2021, Mr. Urmson was an employee and executive officer of the company and therefore, did not receive compensation as a director.
-See "-Named Executive Officers Summary Compensation Table" and "-Narrative Disclosure to Named Executive Officers Summary Compensation Table" for additional information regarding Mr. Urmson's compensation.
+See "-Named Executive Officers Summary Compensation Table" and "-Narrative Disclosure to Named Executive Officers Summary Compensation Table" for additional information regarding Mr. Urmson's compensation

 Name(1) Fees Paid or Earned in Cash (\$) Stock Awards (\$) Option Awards (\$) Non-Equity Incentive Plan Compensation (\$) Nonqualified Deferred Compensation Earnings (\$) All Other Compensation (\$) Total (\$)

 Brittany Bagley 7,391 1,114,796 1,122,187

 Carl Eschenbach 5,217 5,217

 Reid Hoffman 6,087 6,087

 Dara Khosrowshahi

-Ian Smith (2) -
+Ian Smith(2)

 Michelangelo Volpi

-(1) Claire Hughes Johnson joined our board of directors after December 31, 2021 and thus is intentionally omitted from this table.
+- (1) Claire Hughes Johnson joined our board of directors after December 31, 2021 and thus is intentionally omitted from this table. - (2) Mr. Smith resigned from our board of directors effective July 16, 2021.